 Business Studies provides pupils with a unique insight into the world of work.
 Through its study, pupils discover how businesses operate and learn about their key elements and essential business functions.
 This knowledge, and the holistic understanding that develops, is invaluable to those pupils who are approaching or are currently in the workplace.
 GCSE Business Studies is a single tier exam.
-Attainable grades range from A\-G.
+Attainable grades range from A-G. This subject is only available in Pathway 1.